 Dormy House started life as a 17th Century Cotswold farmhouse with flagstone floors, log fires and acres of land.
-Some things haven’t changed, and the hotel today still has real fires, panelled walls and long views over the Cotswold hills.
+Some things haven’t changed, and the hotel today still has the real log fires, panelled walls and long views over the Cotswold hills.

 The original house was called Willersey Hill Farm and its owners farmed the surrounding land.
 In the mid 1940s, the house was bought by Broadway Golf Club next door and given its new name: Dormy House.
 (Dormy is a term for an “unbeatable” round of golf!)